-Appendix 2 - Formal procedure in reporting a safeguarding concern or allegation involving Academy employees (including supply staff, volunteers, contractors & Governors)
+Appendix 2 - Formal procedure in reporting a safeguarding concern or allegation involving Academy employees (including supply staff, volunteers, contractors, Governors or individuals from organisations hiring school premises)

-1. Action to be taken by the individual
+1 Action to be taken by the individual

-1.1 If an individual has safeguarding concerns or an allegation is made against another member of staff (including supply staff, volunteers, contractors or Governors) posing a risk of harm to children in or outside of the Academy (this may include low level concerns) they should raise the matter immediately with the Headteacher.
+If an individual has safeguarding concerns or an allegation is made against another member of staff (including supply staff, volunteers, contractors, Governors or individuals from organisations hiring school premises) posing a risk of harm to children in or outside of the Academy (this may include low level concerns) they should raise the matter immediately with the Headteacher.

 A low level concern is any concern - no matter how small and even if no more than causing a sense of unease or a "nagging doubt".
-Examples of low level concerns could include but are not limited to; being over friendly with children, having favourites, taking photographs of children on their mobile phone, engaging with a child on a one-to-one basis in a secluded area/behind a closed door or humiliating students as stated in paragraph 425 KCSIE 2022.
+Examples of low level concerns could include but are not limited to; being over friendly with children, having favourites, taking photographs of children on their mobile phone, engaging with a child on a one-to-one basis in a secluded area/behind a closed door or humiliating students as stated in KCSIE 2023.

-2. The protocol
+2 The protocol

-2.1 As the first step, you should raise the concern with an appropriate designated person, which would normally be the Headteacher, who would then take / escalate appropriate action.
+2.1 As a first step, you should raise the concern with an appropriate designated person, which would normally be the Headteacher, who would then take/escalate appropriate action.

-There are two exceptions to this course of action;
+There are three exceptions to this course of action;